-I hope to see you all in Chicago!!!
+I hope to see everyone next year in California!

 - Message from the President August 2015